Supporting the future of accounting in Wisconsin

 Accounting Career Awareness Grants

-Each year, more than $50,000 in Accounting Career Awareness Grants are awarded by the Foundation to Wisconsin teachers who attend the Educators’ Accounting Symposium and create programs, projects and curriculum to promote accounting as a career.
+Each year, more than $50,000 in Accounting Career Awareness Grants are awarded by the Educational Foundation to Wisconsin teachers who attend the Educator Accounting Symposium and create programs, projects and curriculum to promote accounting as a career.

 Accounting for the Future

-In partnership with the AICPA, the Foundation conducts the APBP training for Wisconsin teachers to assist with providing a high-quality accounting curriculum for students.
+The Educational Foundation supports the APBP training for Wisconsin teachers to assist with providing a high-quality accounting curriculum for students.

-Each year, the Foundation awards scholarships to qualified accounting students in their fifth year who are working toward the 150-hour requirement needed to receive their CPA license.
+Each year, the Educational Foundation awards scholarships to qualified accounting students in their fifth year who are working towards the 150-hour requirement needed to receive their CPA license.

 WICPA members share their experience with college students about accounting career opportunities and their career paths at college career fairs, CPA panel discussions, accounting club and class presentations and other events at two- and four-year colleges throughout the state.